tomarus/GoPostStuff/README.md

 * -v: Verbose mode.
 This will spam a lot of extra debug information.
 * -version: prints the current gps version.
 * -nzb "test.nzb": Create nzb file after posting.
+* -pass "PASSWORD": Add password for rar archives to nzb head.
+* -server "SERVER": Use specified server to post.

 Example
 -------